ShockSlayer/ccdocs/docs/changelogs/2_4_0_Changelog.md

  - Moved Lass on Route 33
  - Moved the Sailor in the Underground Arena
  - Moved a Fisher in Mahogany Town
- - Luster and Booster balls can no longer be obtained via Gen 1 trades
+ - Luster and Booster Balls can no longer be obtained via Gen 1 trades
  - Trading now requires the traded party member to be alive
  - Tutorial Rattata now has hardcoded DVs
  - Minor animation tweak to make it clear who is talking during the pre-E4 cutscene